 PROMOTION OF CONTROL OF DIABETES AND HYPERTENSION

-In Nicaragua, Handicap International supports projects led by Visíon Inclusiva to improve living conditions for more than 29,000 people suffering from diabetes and high blood pressure in the departments of Masaya and Estelí.
-The organization contributes to training education officers who lead awareness-raising sessions and ensures that people with diabetes and high blood pressure receive better care-management.
-Handicap International also provides technical and financial support for clubs of people with diabetes and high blood pressure and holds meetings with professionals in the field of chronic non-communicable diseases.
-300 people have benefited from peer education training and 375 health workers have benefited from professional training.
+In Nicaragua, Handicap International supports projects led by Visíon Inclusiva to reduce the impact of type 2 diabetes on the 37,6000 inhabitants in the city of León.
+The organization contributes to training education officers who lead awareness-raising sessions, support peer-to-peer training of organizations, and the training of health care professionals.
+2,400 people with diabetes have benefited, 300 people have benefited from peer education training and 80 health workers have benefited from professional training.

 Handicap International works to improve the educational environment in the municipality of Masatepe by encouraging children with disabilities to attend nursery and primary school.
 Our teams support families with children with disabilities and support local awareness-raising actors that share the importance and feasibility of sending their children with disabilities to school.
 40 teachers have been provided training on inclusive education and 120 children with disabilities are now more included in their communities.
 3,778 primary school teachers and pupils have benefited from awareness-raising sessions on inclusive education and 80 municipal workers have received awareness-raising sessions on inclusion.